5. Performance optimisation

 for each anchor will include a local replication dimension for

 It is possible for multiple PopART processes (which means processes running on multiple hosts) to work together using global replication.
 With this option, as the PopART processes may run on separate hosts, you are not limited to using only the IPUs that are available to a single host.
 It is also possible to combine local and global replication.

 True and set

-processes involved, using offsets starting from 0 and incrementing by the local
+process involved, using offsets starting from 0 and incremented by the local

 replication factor for each process.